Skip to main content

 Reducing radon exposure is the first step to reducing health risks.
 A radon mitigation system is designed to reduce radon concentrations in the indoor air of a building.

-The kind of radon mitigation system that is most effective varies depending on the construction and building conditions of your home, school, or workplace.
-Some techniques will prevent radon from entering a building, while others reduce radon levels after it has entered.
-We recommend you hire a contractor who is certified as proficient in radon mitigation to fix radon problems.
+A radon mitigation system that is most effective varies depending on the construction and building conditions of your home, school, or workplace.
+Mitigation systems can prevent radon from entering a building, while other systems reduce radon levels after it has entered.
+We recommend you hire a contractor who is certified in radon mitigation.

-Standard radon mitigation systems are usually effective within 24 hours.
-The primary benefit is reducing the risk of developing lung cancer.
+The primary benefit of radon mitigations is reducing the risk of developing lung cancer.
 Other benefits of installing a mitigation system include addressing the infiltration of moist air which may reduce the humidity level in the basement of the home.

 What about the cost of radon mitigation?